 - Distributions made to an alternate payee under a qualified domestic relations order, and

 - Distributions of dividends from employee stock ownership plans.

 Refer to Topic 557 for information on the tax on early distributions from IRAs.
-For more information, refer to Publication 575, Pension and Annuity Income, and Publication 590, Individual Retirement Arrangements (IRAs).
+For more information, refer to Publication 575, Pension and Annuity Income, and Publication 590-B (PDF), Distributions from Individual Retirement Arrangements (IRAs).

-- Your distribution is subject to the tax, and distribution code "1" is not shown in the appropriate box of Form 1099-R (PDF), or
+- Your distribution is subject to the tax and distribution code 1 is not shown in the appropriate box of Form 1099-R (PDF), Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., or

-- One of the exceptions applies but the box labeled "Distribution Code(s)" does not show a distribution code of "2," "3", or "4".
-On the other hand, you do not need to file Form 5329 if your distribution is subject to the 10% additional tax and a distribution code of "1" shows in the appropriate box.
-In this case enter the 10% additional tax directly on the appropriate line of Form 1040 and write "no" on the dotted line next to the appropriate line.
+- One of the exceptions applies but the box labeled "Distribution Code(s)" does not show a distribution code 2, 3, or 4.
+On the other hand, you do not need to file Form 5329 if your distribution is subject to the 10% additional tax and a distribution code 1 shows in the appropriate box.
+In this case, enter the additional 10% tax directly on the appropriate line of Form 1040 and write "No" on the dotted line next to that line.

-Distributions from a qualified retirement plan are subject to federal income tax withholding; however, if your distribution is subject to the 10% additional tax, your withholding may not be enough.
+Distributions from a qualified retirement plan are subject to federal income tax withholding; however, if your distribution is subject to the additional 10% tax, your withholding may not be enough.
 You may have to make estimated tax payments.
-For more information on estimated tax payments, refer to Publication 505, Tax Withholding and Estimated Tax.
+For more information on withholding and estimated tax payments, refer to Publication 505, Tax Withholding and Estimated Tax.